 Varicose Veins are larger veins that are often visible as “ropes” or collections of bumpy veins on the leg.
 They are larger than reticular veins and are oftentimes associated with aching, heaviness, itching, burning, cramping at night, or the sensation of swelling in the leg.
 Varicose veins form when valves in the leg veins stop working.
 These valves normally stop blood from going backward down the leg on its way to the heart.
 If the valve is not working properly the blood goes back down the leg toward the foot and causes dilation in the veins and pooling of blood in the vein behind the valve.
 The ropey veins are a result of this type of pooling and dilation.
 Varicose veins indicate venous disease is present in the leg and if left untreated the condition may progress or worsen.

 The type of varicose vein treatment chosen depends on many factors of the varicose vein including its location, severity, associated symptoms, and the degree of disease present.
 A thorough examination, including conclusive diagnostic techniques will be utilized to help Dr Spartz and clinic at Roseville near the Twin Cities of Minneapolis and St Paul make recommendations for the appropriate treatment of your varicose veins.
-The varicose vein treatment options may include conservative treatment with compression stockings, sclerotherapy, endovenous laser ablation, or microphlebectomy.
+Our Minneapolis varicose vein treatment options may include conservative treatment with compression stockings, sclerotherapy, endovenous laser ablation, or microphlebectomy.

 Conservative varicose vein treatment includes exercise, maintaining a healthy weight, avoiding long periods of uninterrupted sitting or standing, elevation and compression stockings.
 Compression stockings provide added squeeze to the calf veins to help blood move in the correct direction toward the heart.
 When they are sized properly, are the correct prescription pressure, and worn regularly they are a very effective treatment.
 Compression stockings are used for a time after other vein treatments including sclerotherapy, microphlebectomy, and endovenous laser ablation.